-4. Our concluding haftarah reading for parsha Emor is Ezekiel 44:28-31, which reads:
+4. Our concluding haftarah reading for the week of Emor is Ezekiel 44:28-31.
+This passage reads:

 They [priests after the order of Tzadok] shall have an inheritance: I am their inheritance; and you shall give them no possession in Yisra'el; I am their possession.